Progression of Art

 This work, now covered and protected by a Perspex overlay, features a man dressed up in what we associate with traditional riot gear, with a bandana obscuring his face, and his cap on back-to-front.
 His stance is one of a person about to lob a Molotov cocktail; he's taking aim and is ready to throw his weapon.
 However, instead of a weapon, he holds a bunch of flowers (which are the only part of the mural to appear in color.)
 This piece is located on a wall on the side of a garage in Jerusalem on the main road to Beit Sahour, Bethlehem.

-By substituting a weapon with a bunch of flowers, Banksy is advocating peace instead of war, and he opted to install this message of peace in a high-conflict area.
-The work also carries the message that peace comes with active hard work.
-The bouquet of flowers in this work, in addition to symbolizing peace, life, and love, may also be understood as commemorating lost lives in an age old religious conflict.
-It is a fine example of Banksy's use of art to relay messages of social importance.
+By substituting a weapon with a bunch of flowers, Banksy is advocating for peace, and he opted to install this particular message in a high-conflict area.
+The work also carries the message idea that peace comes with active hard work.
+In addition, the bouquet may as also represent a commemoration of lives lost in the long-running Israeli-Palestinian conflict - and thus, his use of art to relay messages of social importance.

 Stencil and spray paint - Bethlehem